 Three species of wolffish occur in Greenland waters, Atlantic wolffish (Anarhichas lupus), spotted wolffish (Anarhichas minor) and Northern wolffish (Anarhichas denticulatus).
 Only the two first are of commercial interest, since northern wolffish is of low quality (gelatines and watery).
-Spotted wolffish has a larger maximum length (~140 cm) than Atlantic wolffish (~ less than 100 cm) and the individual growth rate for Atlantic wolffish is much slower than for Spotted wolffish in subarea 1 (Beese and Känder 1969, Schmidt 1980).
+Spotted wolffish has a larger maximum length (~140 cm) than Atlantic wolffish (~ less than 100 cm) and the individual growth rate for Atlantic wolffish is slower than for Spotted wolffish in subarea 1 (Beese and Känder 1969, Schmidt 1980).
 Although spotted and Atlantic wolffish are easily distinguishable from one another (spotted wolffish has spots, and Atlantic wolffish has stripes), the fishing industry and catch statistics have so far made no distinction between the two species.
-Thus, a separation of the catch statics on a species level, which is necessary for a detailed biological assessment, may prove difficult, although some observations of the species composition have been made through research work.
-A thorough breakdown of the catches on a species level will however benefit from historical research data from other countries.
+A historic separation of the catch statics on a species level, may prove difficult, although some observations of the species composition have been made through research work.
+A thorough breakdown of the catches on a species level and inshore offshore areas might improve the knowledge about the distribution of the species (see also Riget F.F.
+1985).
 Research performed by Greenland and Federal Republic of Germany (Beese and Kändler, 1969), revealed an almost complete absence of Atlantic wolffish in landings and research fishery from division 1A and 1B in 1957 and 1960, but a dominance of Atlantic wolffish in division 1C in 1976 (99% by weight, depth 70-90 meters) and 1D in 1980 (58% by weight, depth 300-500 meters) (Schmidt 1980).
 Therefore, the breakdown of the catches by division gives some indication of species composition as Atlantic wolffish has a more southern distribution and seems more connected to the shallow offshore banks.
-Spotted wolffish can be found in all divisions offshore and through survey and landing observations, still seems to be the dominant species in the fjords.
-However Atlantic wolffish has shifted its distribution further north during the past decade (Nygaard and Jørgensen, 2014) and can be found as far north as the Upernavik district.
+Spotted wolffish can be found in all divisions offshore and through survey and landing observations, still seems to be the dominant species in the fiords.
+However, Atlantic wolffish has shifted its distribution further north during the past decade (Nygaard and Jørgensen, 2017) and can be found as far north as the Upernavik district.
 Atlantic wolffish has also been observed in surveys in the Disko bay (1A inshore) and Sisimiut (1B inshore).